benningtonparkhoa/benningtonparkhoa.github.io/events.md

 The tentative meeting schedule for 2019 is January 27, April 16, July 17 and October 16.

 Please note that dates regularly change to accomodate Trustee schedules.
-If you would like to attend a Board meeting, be sure to check with one of the Trustees to confirm the date and time.
+If you would like to attend a Board meeting, be sure to check with one of the Trustees to confirm the date.